Project update - March 1, 2017

 A temporary public art piece by Derek Michael Besant has been installed on site to help bring vibrancy to the underpass during the design and construction phases.
 Complementing the theme of connection, Besant’s piece captures notions of ‘place and personal context’ through a series of printed portraits and text representing a cross section of the community.

-- Fall 2016 – early 2017: Enmax to complete utility work on east side pedestrian walkway
+- Fall 2016 – early 2017: Enmax completed utility upgrades beneath the east pedestrian walkway

 - Spring 2017: Construction on the enhancements begin